Career Advice No One Tells You

 There’s just nothing to me so invaluable in my business, but in many businesses, as great mentors.
 And a lot of kids are just too short-sighted in terms of going for the short-term money instead of preparing themselves for the longer term.” — Stanley Druckenmiller

-When we get out of college, many of us optimize for the short term (i.e. a job at a big company that will impress their friends and family) instead of thinking about long term goals.
+They optimize for the short term (i.e. a job at a big company that will impress their friends and family) instead of thinking about their long term goals.

 Don’t be afraid to take one step back today to take two steps forward tomorrow.